exploratoria/exploratoria.github.io/exhibits/mechanics/elastic-collisions-in-3d/readme.md

 ### A Little Math

 A collision in two or three dimensions can be treated like the one-dimensional case by working with quantities "normal" to the collision.
 For collisions with the walls, that just means along the regular Cartesian coordinate directions.
-For collisions between balls, that mean quantities with respect to the line joining the centers of the two balls.
+For collisions between balls, that means quantities with respect to the line joining the centers of the two balls.

 If positions are denoted by vectors <b>x</b><sub>1</sub> and <b>x</b><sub>2</sub>, the normal vector between two balls is